Update (June 2018)

 Following the success of this conference and its followup (PLL2), the way was paved for the creation of the International Association for the Psychology of Language Learning.
 You can read more details about the conference (link no longer active, sorry!) in the website of the Association.

 Psychology of Language Learning

 Graz, 29-31 May 2014

-The international conference “Matters of the Mind: Psychology and Language Learning” will explore the interface between psychology and language learning and teaching.
+The international conference “Matters of the Mind: Psychology of Language Learning” will explore the interface between psychology and language learning and teaching.
 Some of the topics that will be covered include autonomy, beliefs, emotions, goal setting, group dynamics, motivation, the self, strategies, metacognition, willingness to communicate, individual differences, among others.

 The conference will begin at 9:00 on Thursday 29th May 2014 and end at 13:00 on Saturday 31st May 2014.
 Plenary speakers include: